krshn4n/blog/_drafts/OIDC_AzureAD.md

 To create the Azure AD application:

+1. From with portal.azure.com go to Azure AD.
-1. Go to App Registrations and select New Registration
+1. Go to App Registrations and select New Registration.
-2. Enter a name
+1. Enter a name.
-3. Under Redirect URI leave Web selected
+1. Under Redirect URI leave Web selected.
-4. The value in the Redirect URI is important, it must be lowercase and it must be the URL to your application (e.g. https://mydomain.com/CMWebDrawer) followed by the path to the authentication provider (for example /auth/openid).
+1. The value in the Redirect URI is important, it must be lowercase and it must be the URL to your application (e.g. https://mydomain.com/CMWebDrawer) followed by the path to the authentication provider (for example /auth/openid).
 The /auth/ component is fixed but the 'openid' is the name you will supply in hptrim.config later and so can be any string, as long as it matches the value in hptrim.config.

 #### Example